peasy/Peasy.NET-Samples/README.md

 ![screenshot](https://www.dropbox.com/s/lw5y82r0yj4jrt3/screenshot.png?dl=0&raw=1)

 The easiest way to get up and running is to set the WPF, ASP.NET MVC, and Web API projects as the startup projects and run the application.
 By default, the WPF and MVC projects are configured to use http implementations of the [data proxies](https://github.com/peasy/Peasy.NET/wiki/Data-Proxy) that communicate with the Web API project.
-In turn, the Web API project is configured to use in-memory implementations of the data proxies.
+In turn, the Web API project is configured to use in-memory data proxy implementations.

 However, there is a multitude of configuration possibilities.
 The [configurations](https://github.com/peasy/Samples#configurations) section provides details on setting up many potential configurations.